For today’s dehydrator project, we are going to dehydrate hash browns.

-So grab your dehydrator and let’s get started dehydrating frozen hash browns.
+So grab your dehydrator, and let’s get started dehydrating frozen hash browns.

 How to Dehydrate Frozen Hash Browns

 A big benefit of dehydrating already processed food is that the hard work of slicing, dicing, and shredding has already been done for you.
-There is no shame in wanting to save some time.

 Supplies Needed for Dehydrating Frozen Hash Brown Potatoes